Online and Hybrid

 This online class with other students from the Eight Schools Association (ESA) explores the history of the theater from the ancient to the modern world.
 Through an analysis of significant productions – from The Bacchae at the Theater of Dionysus in 405 B.C.
 Athens, to the Noh theater in the Shogun court of 14thcentury Japan, to Show Boat on Broadway in 1927 – the course introduces students to key moments and movements in theater history.

 All politics is now “mediated.”
 Radio, television and the Internet suffuse our culture and transform the presentation of issues, candidates and the American governmental system itself.
 To understand politics, one must understand the role media play in politics.
 After a brief review of the earliest techniques of political communication in Ancient Greece, this course examines the idea and practical impact of the First Amendment and 19th/early 20th century newspapering.
 It then considers the emergence of radio and the dominant medium of television from the 1930s to TV’s political golden epoch, the 1950s-1990s.

-Water and Humanity, available to juniors and seniors within the Eight Schools Association (ESA), examines the dynamic and tenuous relationship between water resources and human development.
+Water and Humanity, available to fifth and sixth formers within the Eight Schools Association (ESA), examines the dynamic and tenuous relationship between water resources and human development.
 Exploring water from a multidisciplinary, project-driven perspective, students think critically about the central role water has played and must continue to play in the viability and vitality of all civilizations, as well as the many challenges that people face in sustaining, protecting, and gaining access to usable fresh water.
 Students encounter diverse materials, use holistic approaches, and engage in innovative project planning to consider, understand, and propose solutions to complex water issues.